g-verikios/Lead-Scoring/README.md

 - pipenv that is used for python package management, you can install it in your terminal with `pip install pipenv`
 - To be able to utilize the environment you need to open up a terminal in this repo folder and type: `pipenv shell` to activate the virtual environment.
 - Docker set up for your system (if you do not have it already you can check the guide above for installing docker)
-- A wsl distro if you are on windows (again you can find details in the above guid) or simply be on ubuntu.
+- A wsl distro if you are on windows (again you can find details in the above guide) or simply be on ubuntu.

 ## Contents
 - notebook.ipynb: the notebook where an exploratory data analysis (EDA) is conducted and the best performing model is selected